railsuser2014/openobject-doc-book-en/6/6_16_Sales/6_16_Sales_margins.rst

    *Detail of margins for a case*

-Start by opening a project's analytic account through the :menuselection:`Project --> Billing --> Overpassed Accounts` and selecting one of them.
+Start by opening a project's analytic account through :menuselection:`Project --> Billing --> Overpassed Accounts` and selecting one of them.
-In the new analytic account :guilabel:`Analysis summary` tab you will find the following information:
+In the form's :guilabel:`Analysis summary` tab you will find the following information:

 * The total costs for the analytic account,